chef-cft/chef-examples/examples/AutomateHaTuning.md

 You will also get more milage by creating seperate clusters for infra-server and Automate.
 This will allow for separate PGSQL and OpenSearch clusters for each application.

+Additionally, these tuning parameters assume a chef workload of roles/envs/cookbooks.
+It is not intended to be used for policyfile only deployments(eg, depsolvers are not required for Policyfiles)

 ## Apply to all FE’s for infra-server via `chef-automate config patch infr-fe-patch.toml --cs`

 ```toml